avranas/whose-turn-to-pay/README.md

 # Whose Turn To Pay

-A Bertram Labs Coding Challenge completed by Alex Vranas
+A Bertram Labs coding challenge completed, and slightly over-engineered by Alex Vranas

 ## Features